-A smooth surface on a “cradle”-style wheel chock is only used for vehicle storage.
+A smooth surface on a “cradle” – style wheel chock is only used for vehicle storage.
 It won’t be used during a lifting or towing job.

-C. Size of Various Wheel Chocks
+3. Sizes of Wheel Chocks

-(i) The steepness of a chock’s incline (or curve).
 A steeper chock can be wedged in more firmly and use gravity to its advantage, but it can also be more challenging to place–especially if the ground itself is a steep incline.

-(ii) Working Load Limit.
 Do not exceed a wheel block’s working load limit.

 Some chocks come with handles.
 A low-clearance handle is useful if you’re on a relatively flat surface and the car you’re working on is close to the ground.

-(ii) Loop Handle:
+ii.
+Loop Handle:

-A wheel chocks with loop handle is good for a typical tow job because it lets you grab and move the chock easily.
+A wheel chocks with a loop handle is good for a typical tow job because it lets you grab and move the chock easily.

-(iii) Eye Bolt:
+iii.
+Eye Bolt:

-An eye-bolt wheel chock can be used to connect different chocks together for a compound effect, or to work with a vehicle that has dual tires on a single side of an axle.
+An eye-bolt wheel chock can be used to connect different chocks together for a compound effect or to work with a vehicle that has dual tires on a single side of an axle.